Hyrasso/wasm-wave-function-collapse/readme.md

 - [ ] Allow to not return all the dimensions
 - [ ] Better error reporting to Js (serde might be returning Err that could be returned to js directly)
 - [ ] Better demo
+ - [X] 2d version
+ - [ ] Better filling of the space
+- [ ] Check if we actually need the full entropy computation for the tile ordering, maybe just state * tile weight is enough?
 - [ ] Helpers for easier tiles constraints generation, one way could be have an adjency type
     eg: (axis N, direction, connection id), then we can get allowed neighbors by checking other tiles conn id at axis N, in the opposite direction
 - [ ] Implement the NxN overlap model using this formulation
 - [ ] Better coverage of tests
+- [ ] Set the number of tiles in the type in some way
 - [ ] Switch state vec to usize instead, or hashset, instead of f64
     or consider having a continuous state instead of binary?
 I guess that could impact the entropy computation, but in the end we still want to allow any proba > 0
 - [ ] Remove the global instance thing
     Either have the object shared with js (check if that would impact performance), or allow multiple instances instead of only one, maybe share a dummy object which is just an id with the methods
+- [ ] Allow bounds on the generation space
 - [ ] Allow wrapping generation space
 - [ ] Add backtracking in case of generation failure (not sure what would be the interface for that)
 - [ ] Have a step function that also returne the new tile